frequently asked questions?

 Are there any differences between prenatal care with a Licensed Midwife and prenatal care with an OB/GYN, or nurse-midwife in the hospital?

 Yes, there are many significant differences.
-Prenatal visits with homebirth midwives generally last about an hour.
-The clinical portion of a prenatal visit (measuring mama’s belly, listening to heart tones, feeling baby’s position, etc.,) takes about 7 minutes.
+One is time.
+Prenatal visits with homebirth midwives generally last about an hour and mine tend to last closer to one and a half hours.
+The clinical portion of a prenatal visit (taking mother’s vital signs, listening to heart tones, feeling baby’s position, etc.,) only takes about 7 minutes!
 The rest of the time we devote to getting to know our clients — their needs, desires, hopes, fears.
-Longer prenatal visits give us the time to grow comfortable with each other, to build trust, and to allow our relationship to evolve.
+Longer prenatal visits give us the time to become comfortable with each other, to build trust, and to allow our relationship to grow over time.
+I welcome and encourage you to discuss any and all questions and concerns during your prenatal visits!
 Additionally, homebirth midwives do not generally have a one-size-fits-all approach to prenatal care; We do not insist every woman have the same standard screening tests and procedures.
-Midwives who have trained outside a medical setting are also more likely to spend time engaging client’s emotional and psychological needs and concerns than providers trained within the medical model.
-I welcome and encourage you to discuss any and all questions and concerns during your prenatal visits!
+Midwives believe that you are the best decision-maker for you and your baby.
+You are in the driver’s seat.
+Take a loot at My Philosophy and the Benefits of Homebirth for more information on my site.
+Other good links on what makes midwifery care excellent care are Models of Maternity Care and Childbirth Connection’s comparison of the midwifery and medical model of care.

 Is it safe to give birth at home?
 What if something goes wrong?

-Scientific research conducted over the last four decades on maternal and neonatal outcomes clearly demonstrates that planned homebirth and birth center birth with midwives is at least as safe as hospital birth attended by obstetricians, if not safer.
+Scientific research on maternal and neonatal outcomes over the last four decades clearly demonstrates that planned homebirth and birth center birth with trained midwives is at least as safe as hospital birth attended by OBs, if not safer.
 No study has ever demonstrated that hospital care is safer for low-risk women.
 There are no studies demonstrating that births attended by obstetricians are safer than births attended by midwives for normal pregnancy and birth.
-In many other developed nations, midwife-attended homebirth is quite common and is recognized and promoted as excellent care (Eg., Canada, UK, Australia, New Zealand, most Scandinavian countries, the Netherlands, and Japan).
-In fact, the UK national health care system is working to get low-risk women out of the hospital and into homes and birth centers to have their babies; the obstetricians are recognized as specialists in high-risk pregnancies and the midwives are recognized as experts in normal childbearing.
-More than half of all babies in the Netherlands are born at home with midwives.
-Their infant mortality rate is significantly lower than the United States.
+Most other developed nations use midwives as the primary care providers for the childbearing year and midwife-attended homebirth is common and recognized and promoted as excellent care (Eg., Canada, UK, Australia, New Zealand, most Scandinavian countries, the Netherlands, and Japan).
+About 20% of babies in the Netherlands are born at home with midwives.
+The UK national health care system is working to get low-risk women out of the hospital and into homes and birth centers to have their babies; The obstetricians are recognized as specialists in high-risk pregnancies and the midwives are recognized as experts in normal childbearing.
+Click here for an Annotated Guide to the studies on midwifery care and homebirth.

 Do I need to see a doctor before starting care with a midwife or having a home birth?

 No. Midwives are primary care providers and provide complete maternity care to women having healthy pregnancies.
+Midwives can confirm pregnancy with the same lab tests physicians use.
+If ultrasound is needed or desired for dating a referral is made.
 Midwives are trained to identify potential complications and deviations from normal.
 In these cases, midwives consult with, or refer care to more specialized providers (obstetricians, perinatologists, pediatricians, etc.).
-Below are some of the more common conditions and occurrences that may necessitate transfer of care to a physician or hospital.
+Below are some of the more common conditions requiring transfer of care to a physician or hospital.

 Preexisting high blood pressure not controlled by diet, exercise and medication